Acceptable Use of Information Technology Resources

 2. Individuals with access to Personally Identifiable Information (PII) must take special care to use and transmit the data in an acceptable manner to prevent interception or misuse.

 III.
 Privacy of Information Technology Accounts

 A. Account passwords are the primary means of ensuring privacy.
 Individuals must not share accounts or passwords.

-C. University personnel who are authorized to access others’ accounts to investigate possible violations must do so only under the direction of authorized personnel, and for no other purpose.
+C. University personnel who are permitted to access others’ accounts for cause must do so only under the direction of authorized personnel.

 IV.
 Electronic Communications